LoicTramis/matter-game-project/readme.md

 ### Rules
 - Particle close to the ground drops on the ground and can be picked up
--
+- Single Proton meet single Electron create a Neutron
 ### Playstyle
 - Pick up particle from the ground
 - Particle in the inventory can be shoot
 - Go in the laser cabin
-- Shoot particle to another particle to create new particle
+- Shoot partiùcle to another particle to create new particle

 ### Challenge
 Lvl 1 create Hydrogen and helium